-Ear seeds provide stimulation to the pressure points in the ears.
-They use a similar principle as acupuncture to help regulate the flow of qi, or energy, in the body.
+Ear seeds provide stimulation to pressure points in the ears and may help regulate the flow of qi, or energy, in the body.
+There is some evidence they can help relieve pain and other conditions, but more research is needed.

 Traditional Chinese medicine states that a person’s health relies on the flow of qi, or energy, throughout the body.
 The energy travels along pathways or meridians.
 Practices such as acupuncture and acupressure attempt to correct any issues with the flow of energy in the body.